 Park(ing) for People, a temporary 120-foot, by 12-foot “pop up” park was open to the public on September 18 and September 19, taking up a few parking spots right in front of the County Theater, 20 E. State Street, Doylestown.

-Each Sunday from now through September 4, music will fill the summer air at Temple University Ambler.
-The campus has teamed up with Upper Dublin Parks and Recreation to bring the township’s Sunday Evening Summer Concert Series to Temple University Ambler for the ninth year.
+Each Sunday from July 9 through August 27, music will fill the summer air at Temple University Ambler.
+The campus has teamed up with Upper Dublin Parks and Recreation to bring the township’s Sunday Evening Summer Concert Series to Temple University Ambler for the tenth year.

 Since its inception, Temple University Ambler’s EarthFest has placed a spotlight on sustaining our communities, welcoming dozens of exhibitors and thousands of visitors each year for an outdoor, educational celebration of protecting and preserving the planet